Polynomial-Time Algorithms for Counting and Sampling Markov Equivalent DAGs with Applications

 Finally, we complete the complexity-theoretical study of the counting problem by investigating the more general problem of counting the number of DAGs with additional background knowledge.
 We show that this problem is intractable under common complexity-theoretical assumptions by connecting it to classical counting problems.

-\paragraph*{} The paper is split into roughly two parts: In the first less-technical half, we formally introduce the problem of computing the size of an MEC and give the well-known reduction to a purely graph-theoretical problem (Sec.~\ref{sec:preliminaries}), whose solution (Clique-Picking) will be presented later in Sec.~\ref{sec:cliquepicking}.
-Before this, we derive and analyze in Sec.~\ref{sec:applications} the two applications mentioned above.
-For these, Clique-Picking may be viewed as a black-box algorithm, which allows us to defer the technically demanding introduction and analysis of this algorithm to Sec.~\ref{sec:cliquepicking} in the second half of this paper.
-Building on these techniques, in Sec.~\ref{sec:uniform:sampling}, we give the polynomial-time algorithm for uniform sampling of Markov equivalent DAGs and afterward generalize the results to the setting of additional background knowledge in Sec.~\ref{sec:count:background}.
-In the subsequent Sec.~\ref{sec:conclusion} we give conclusions.
-To improve readability, we move some of the proofs to Sec.~\ref{sec:missing:proofs}.
+\paragraph*{} The paper is split into roughly two parts: In the first less-technical half, we formally introduce the problem of computing the size of an MEC and give the well-known reduction to a purely graph-theoretical problem (Section~\ref{sec:preliminaries}), whose solution (Clique-Picking) will be presented later in Section~\ref{sec:cliquepicking}.
+Before this, we derive and analyze in Section~\ref{sec:applications} the two applications mentioned above.
+For these, Clique-Picking may be viewed as a black-box algorithm, which allows us to defer the technically demanding introduction and analysis of this algorithm to Section~\ref{sec:cliquepicking} in the second half of this paper.
+Building on these techniques, in Sec.~\ref{sec:uniform:sampling}, we give the polynomial-time algorithm for uniform sampling of Markov equivalent DAGs and afterwards generalize the results to the setting of additional background knowledge in Section~\ref{sec:count:background}.
+In the subsequent Section~\ref{sec:conclusion} we give conclusions.
+To improve readability, we move some technical proofs to Section~\ref{sec:missing:proofs}.